-- List of job IDs - Description of software (e.g. installed software or built locally?) - Provide full paths to input and output files
+- List of job IDs (use lastjobs to help) - Description of software (e.g. installed software or built locally?) - Save the input and output files and include the full paths in your support email.

 SOFTWARE INSTALLATION REQUESTS

 - Software name, version

 - Where can the software be downloaded?

 - Type of license